lunatech-labs/lunatech-labs.github.com/services/play-framework-support-services.md

 ## Books

-Alternatively, buy the book!
-Our Play experts are sharing their knowledge in two Play framework books for Manning Publications.
+As well as development projects, several Lunatech staff have used their Play expertise to write two Play framework books for Manning Publications.

 [Learn More](/books)